Kagebounshin/neverday-milestone-project-1/README.md

 ---

 - Color Scheme
     - The website has a "light grey" background (#EFEFEF), and I used a "dark grey "(#212529) color to make a nice transaction between the diffrent sections.
+    - The news section wich is shown only on smaller devices and the footer has a white backgrounds(#fff).
+    - The navbar has a white background (#fff) aswell.
-The dots in the headers and on some links and buttons are pink (#FF739D), and when you hover over the headers and the buttons or links, the text is turned to pink aswell.
+    - The dots in all the section headings, some links and buttons and the commas on the personal cards are pink (#FF739D).
+    - When you hover over the headings and the buttons or links, the text is turned to pink (#FF739D) aswell.
+    - The font colors differs between the sections, if the section has the "light grey" (#EFEFEF) background, its has the "dark grey" (#212529) color set on the text and the other way around.

 <img src="./assets/images/images-readme/lightGrey.png">
 <img src="./assets/images/images-readme/darkGrey.png">
 <img src="./assets/images/images-readme/pink.png">

+These are the colors used around the site.

 - Typography
-    - I've used the Roboto font from [GoogleFonts](https://fonts.google.com/specimen/Roboto?preview.text_type=custom#glyphs), I think its clean and looks really nice.
-The fall back font is sans-serif.
-For the personal cards I used five different type of fonts from the "Handwriting" category, [Pangolin](https://fonts.google.com/specimen/Pangolin?preview.text_type=custom), [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?preview.text_type=custom), [Homemade Apple](https://fonts.google.com/specimen/Homemade+Apple?preview.text_type=custom), [Just Me Again Down Here](https://fonts.google.com/specimen/Just+Me+Again+Down+Here?preview.text_type=custom), [Butterfly Kids](https://fonts.google.com/specimen/Butterfly+Kids?preview.text_type=custom), to make it if the answers on the cards was written by hand.
-The font colors differs between the sections, if the section has the "light grey" background, its has the "dark grey" color set on the text.
+    - I've used the Roboto font from [GoogleFonts](https://fonts.google.com/specimen/Roboto?preview.text_type=custom#glyphs), I think its has a clean look, easy to read, simply looks nice.
+The fall back font is sans-serif if the main font shouldn't work properly.
+    - For the personal cards I used five different type of fonts from the "Handwriting" category at [GoogleFonts](https://fonts.google.com/?category=Handwriting).
+They are [Pangolin](https://fonts.google.com/specimen/Pangolin?preview.text_type=custom), [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?preview.text_type=custom), [Homemade Apple](https://fonts.google.com/specimen/Homemade+Apple?preview.text_type=custom), [Just Me Again Down Here](https://fonts.google.com/specimen/Just+Me+Again+Down+Here?preview.text_type=custom), [Butterfly Kids](https://fonts.google.com/specimen/Butterfly+Kids?preview.text_type=custom).
+They where used to make it as if the answers on the cards was written by hand.

 - Images
-    - I have two images in a carousel right at the homepage, the first one is the bands logo, and a text with some additional information about our music.
-The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter.
+    - I have two images in a carousel right at the homepage, the first one is the bands logo, it has an animation set to it, just to make the first apperans more intresting.
+And a text with some additional information about our music.
+The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter (On smaller devices both paragraphs are pushed down below the pictures).
     - At the "About" section you'll find a picture of the band, and five personal pictures one of each bandmember.
+The personal pictures has an hover effect and a flip animation to it.
+When you hover the cards with the mouse, the images fades and the hovered band members name appears.
+And when you click the picture, the card flips and reveals a backside with a little information about the band member.
+    - On smaller devices the hover effect on the personal cards are gone.
+The images is faded from the start and the name is already displayed.
     - And a carousel down at the Gallery section, showing diffrent images made by Peter Almgren.

 ### Wireframes